-This page represents my current portfolio of compositions.
-On the left is a reverse-chronological list of work.
-In most cases, performance/perusal/presentation materials are made available on this page alongside documentation.
-I sometimes make revisions to this material after performances.
-As such, these materials are continuously subject to change and are published on my website as reference only.
-If you would like to program this work or devise a performance based on any of the materials found here, please contact me to ensure that the material you are working from is up to date.
+Performance, perusal, and presentation documentation for compositions.
+Materials subject to change and presented here as reference.
+If you would like to program or devise performances based on any of the below please contact me to ensure that the material you are working from is up to date.

 Affective … hopes of being moved to feel … Ripples